calmm-js/documentation/introduction-to-calmm.md

 [Golden Hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument) concept
 simple?
 Not necessarily.
 In his talk,
 [Simple made Easy](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md),
-Rich Hickey makes the point that "when you simplify things, you often end up with more things".
+Rich Hickey makes the point that:

+> [...] when you simplify things, you often end up with more things.

 In our approach, we have identified several parts, all of which are quite simple on their own and solve a particular problem well, but not everything.
 The selective composition of those parts, while perhaps difficult to understand at first, is what gives the ability to solve a variety of problems